 6) Taking too much of one supplement may create imbalances in other nutrients.

 The different vitamins and minerals have an intricate relationship with one another, and having too much or not enough of one can sometimes create imbalances in the other nutrients.
 Because of this delicate balance, it’s a good idea to be careful when it comes to taking supplements because taking a lot of one vitamin of mineral can potentially throw off that balance and cause you to become deficient in another one.
-Calcium and magnesium, for example, have a proportional relationship to one another, and taking large amounts of calcium through supplements without enough magnesium can disrupt the balance between the two.
+Calcium and magnesium, for example, have a proportional relationship to one another, and taking large amounts of calcium through supplements without enough magnesium could potentially be problematic.

 One of the reasons why you often hear the “talk to your doctor about any supplements you may be taking” warning is because some supplements can have an adverse reaction with medications and can reduce their effectiveness (which could be potentially dangerous depending on the medication you’re taking.)
-If you’re taking any prescription medications or if you have any health conditions, it’s always best to check first before trying any new supplements to make sure that they won’t have any negative interactions or effects.
+So, if you’re taking any prescription medications or if you have any health conditions or are pregnant or nursing, it’s always best to check first before trying any new supplements to make sure that they won’t have any negative interactions or effects.

 So, Should You Take Supplements?